Vivid-Vortex/Misc/Concepts/Backend/Kafka/kafka-study-pack/kafka-consumer-groups-parallel-consumption.md

 ---

-## Q: Can consumers in the same consumer group consume from the same topic but different partitions of that topic (but not from the same partition of the same topic)?
+## Q: ***Consumers in the same consumer group can consume from the same topic but different partitions of that topic (but not from the same partition of the same topic)***?
 But what about consumers from different consumer groups?
 Can they consume from the same partition of the same topic?

 **Yes, absolutely.** This is one of the most important Kafka concepts.